KadhirTheEngineer/kadhirV-portfolio/src/content/projects/astro-doodle-party.md

 ## Highlights

-- Captured wand motion with an OpenCV pipeline that combines intuitive color calibration, dynamic calibration for lighting shifts, masking, and point-cloud generation before gesture classification.
+- Designed custom 3D-printed wands with onboard LEDs, batteries, and triggers so players can cast spells in the air while the webcam tracks their motion.
-- Sequenced gestures into real-time browser gameplay using a TypeScript engine tuned for low-latency controls.
+- Built an OpenCV pipeline with tap-to-calibrate color sampling, adaptive exposure handling, and dual-mask tracking to stream point-cloud gestures into gameplay.
-- Printed and integrated custom LED wands with embedded motion tracking hardware for an immersive play experience.
+- Integrated the $Q Super-Quick Recognizer with a Phaser 3 TypeScript engine to translate gestures into spell combos with low-latency feedback.

 ## Outcome